jeffsim/typescript-gulp-sample/readme.md

 The flow goes like this:

 1. User triggers a build in VS Code (e.g. presses shift+Command+B or shift+control+B, depending on your OS)
-2. VS Code looks in tasks.json and finds the default task to run; in the above case, it's "build-duality"
+2. VS Code looks in tasks.json and finds the default task to run; in the above case, it's "build-all"
-3. VS Code loads gulpfile.js and interprets it (note: could be cached for all I know), which registers task callbacks; in this case, for "build-duality"
+3. VS Code loads gulpfile.js and interprets it (note: could be cached for all I know), which registers task callbacks; in this case, for "build-all"
-4. VS Code calls the function associated with the "build-duality" string in the code immediately above
+4. VS Code calls the function associated with the "build-all" string in the code immediately above
 5. 'test' gets written to the console.

 You can also run specific tasks other than the default with shift+command/control+p, run task, \<task name>